KhazanahAmericasInc/OpenCV_Drone_Charge_Station/README.md

 ## Description
 An intelligent landing pad that can detect a drone flying overhead and take control to autonomously land the drone and recharge it.
 In this case, I am using an inexpensive indoor drone flown manually by a person before the autonomous landing procedure takes over control.
 In a commercial application, the drone would use other sensors to fly autonomous missions before the landing.
-I am focusing on just the landing portion of the problem because autonomous flight is already common and not as challenging.
+I am focusing on just the landing portion of the problem.

 ## Video
 YouTube Demo Video: https://www.youtube.com/watch?v=vQnh8SQZ9hY